I'd like to review it since I recently attended a Professional Development Activity session held by Australia Awards Indonesia in Jakarta.

 you want to give back to the society who support you all you know about it...

-and... you even look younger than your exact physical age."
+And... you even look younger than your exact physical age."

 Pekanbaru,